 2000: Founders of League of Education Voters work to pass Initiative 728, which brings nearly $500 per pupil into every school across Washington state.

 2007: League of Education Voters helped pass House Joint Resolution 4204, an initiative that amended the state constitution to allow a simple majority of voters to authorize local school district levies. $7.4 billion in local school district funding would not have passed as of June 2017 without this bill.
 This includes maintenance and operations, transportation, and capital (predominately tech) levies.

 2009: League of Education Voters led the advocacy to pass House Bills 2261 and 2776, which defined basic education.
 These are the laws on which the Washington Supreme Court’s McCleary education funding decision was based.

-LEV was the lead plaintiff in the successful case to overturn I-1053, the initiative requiring two-thirds legislative approval to raise revenue or close tax loopholes.
-All of this work is done with the goal of creating a seamless public education system that serves each Washington student.
+2010: League of Education Voters was the lead plaintiff in the successful effort to overturn Initiative 1053, the initiative requiring two-thirds legislative approval to raise revenue or close tax loopholes.

 2012: League of Education Voters was the key driver in passing Initiative 1240, which created Washington’s charter public school system.